yabok/yasl/README.rst

 To use yasl copy the contents of the :literal:`src` directory into your sources and include the :literal:`yasl.h` header into the files which need to use yasl.

-The new API documentation aren’t finished yet, but a copy of the old SDS README is available in :literal:`docs/README.md.sds`, and reading the yasl header and test suite will provide a foundation for how to use it.
+The new API documentation isn’t finished yet, but a copy of the old SDS README is available in :literal:`docs/README.md.sds`, and reading the yasl header and test suite will provide a foundation for how to use it.